 - 2 tablespoons fish sauce (use coconut aminos or Tamari as an alternative)

 - Peel from half of fresh lime

-- Remove turmeric and galangal roots and transfer the rest of the mixture to a food processor or a blender (turmeric might be a little hard to see as it’s the same colour as pumpkin but it won’t soften so look for hard bits floating around).
-Puree until smooth, then add coconut cream and lime juice.
-Blend until incorporated.
-You can use a hand-held blender/soup mixer as well.
+- Remove the turmeric, galangal, lime peel and lemongrass from the soup and transfer the rest to a food processor or a blender, in batches if needed.
+Puree until smooth, then add the coconut cream and lime juice.
+Whiz a couple more times to incorporate.
 Serve with a ripple of coconut cream and fresh coriander leaves on top.